mabino/mc-vm/README.md

 ### Firewall (ufw)

 Configure the firewall (ufw) to accept incoming Minecraft connections on all interfaces, but only mcrcon and SSH on the secondary, internally facing interface.
+The port values for the firewall will depend upon the ports selected as part of the [Software Configuration](#software-configuration) for Vanilla Minecraft, Bedrock, as well as mcrcon.

 ## Disk Configuration